 Do you need feedback on a manuscript?
 Could your writing improve with a dedicated coach?
 The Carnegie Center’s Writing Mentor Service is your opportunity to work one-on-one with a published writer.

 1. See below for full bios and email addresses for Carnegie Center writing mentors.

 2. Contact your chosen mentor by email.
 Mention that you are interested in Carnegie mentoring and set up an appointment to meet at the Carnegie Center.

-3. Before or after you meet with your mentor, pay for your session at the Carnegie Center front desk, or pay online by clicking here.
-If paying online, please specify your Mentor in the “notes” section during check out.
+3. Before or after you meet with your mentor, pay for your session online by clicking here.
+Please specify your mentor in the “notes” section during check out.

 Sylvia Ahrens is a retired English professor who loves all aspects of writing and believes there is a writer in everyone.
 She has degrees in English Literature, Creative Writing, and Women’s Studies from Western Kentucky University.
 Her chapbook Swooning and Other Art Forms won the Edna Meudt Memorial Award from the National Federation of State Poetry Societies.
 Sylvia’s latest chapbook, Dorothy’s Glasses, is available from Finishing Line Press.
 She has received several grants from the Kentucky Foundation for Women and serves as a Board Member for the Kentucky Women Writers Conference, and writes under the name Allison Thorpe.